JohnF17/heart_overlay/example/README.md

-# example
+# Example for the HeartOverlay widget

-A new Flutter project.
+This folder contains an example for the HeartOverlay widget.